Bilateral relations

 Economic cooperation

-Economic and trade relations between Switzerland and the DRC are modest.
-Only a few Swiss-based multinationals are present in the Congo/Kinshasa, despite the country’s considerable potential.
+Economic relations between Switzerland and the DRC are modest.
+Only a few Swiss-based multinationals are present in the DRC, despite the country’s considerable potential.
 Most of the goods imported by Switzerland are agricultural and forestry products.
-Swiss exports to the RDC are mainly graphic arts products, chemical and pharmaceutical products, industrial machinery and precision instruments, followed by used cars.
+Swiss exports to the DRC are mainly graphic arts products, chemical and pharmaceutical products, industrial machinery and precision instruments, followed by used cars.

 Trade promotion, Switzerland Global Enterprise